kedarb7079/Battery-Management-System-using-Raspberry-pi/README.md

 #3 we successfully stored data on the cloud server (ThingSpeak).
 #4 by adding gmail id of any person or company we can share live data of BMS.

-#5 we successfully processing got .csv file of data values.
+#5 we successfully got .csv file of data values for further processing.
 #6 currently we are working ml algorithms like linear regression analysis

 ** we further work on algorithms like**